chengchingwen/Transformers.jl/README.md

     ]add Transformers

-    #Currently the Dataset need the HTTP#master to download
+    #Currently the Dataset need the HTTP#master to download WMT
     ]add HTTP#master

 For using GPU, install & build: